 - Second Spirit of God: Binah (Understanding- a building, discerning Spirit) Is.
 11:2

-- Second Church of Revelation: Smyrna (Meaning Myrrh)
+- Second Church of Revelation: Smyrna (Meaning Myrrh – a burial spice)

 - Negative side: Lying (forked) tongue, division, separating unto death.
 (Second wicked abomination Pr.
 6:16-19)

 Mankind has two natures.
 They mirror the TWO trees in the Garden, the Tree of Life and the Tree of the Knowledge of Good and Evil.
 Christians might liken these to the Christ-nature and the sin-nature.
 Jews, however, refer to the two natures of man as the yetzer hara and the yetzer hatov.
 Literally this is the evil inclination and the good inclination.
 I prefer the latter designation as it doesn’t completely demonize the lower, earthly nature.
-The Bible declares that the second tree produces both good and evil.
-The lower nature, the evil inclination, is simply the flesh (mind, will, emotions, instincts, appetites, and desires).
+The Bible declares that the second tree produces both good and evil, a mixture.
+The lower nature, the evil inclination, is simply the flesh (mind, will, emotions, intellect, instincts, appetites, and desires).
 Man and animals share this earthly nature, thus it is not wicked or evil.
 Humans are told to master or rule these impulses, not deny that they exist or that one can live a human life without them.
 (Gen.4:6-7) Two requires one to discern this difference.
 It also requires one to look inward at the heart to see which nature sits on the throne, the shamayim (heavenly waters) or the mayim (earthly waters).
+For example, see the entire Book of Proverbs (Parables), which personifies the two natures in woman folly and woman wisdom.
+There is wisdom from above and wisdom from below.
+Actions, deeds, and especially one’s words will reveal which one is operating in the heart of man.
+(James 3)

 Shelosh [f.], sheloshah [m.]
 Seeds, trees, fruit.
 Revelation, resurrection, gathering balance, equilibrium, pattern, counsel, witness, and strength.
-New life, sprouting, resurrection, fruitfulness, words of life (counsel), unity, the giving of the Torah and the Spirit, and the foundation of the Temple/House are all signified by the number three.
+New life, sprouting, resurrection, fruitfulness, words of life (counsel), unity, and the foundation of the Temple/House are all signified by the number three.
 Three brings harmony and unity to opposites like one and two.
 Three creates a solid or a foundation and makes the first geometric shape (triangle).
-The sequence of three makes a chain of continuity: three patriarchs, three pilgrimage festivals, third day, three primary manifestations of the Godhead, three ply cord, three witnesses, three kings of united Israel, three primary missionary journeys of Shaul (Paul), three woes of judgement.
-(Book of Revelation) In tradition, Moses ascended and descended Mount Sinai three times.
+The sequence of three makes a chain of continuity: three patriarchs, three pilgrimage festivals, third day, three primary manifestations of the Godhead, three ply cord, three witnesses, three kings of united Israel, three primary missionary journeys of Shaul (Paul), three woes of judgement (Book of Revelation).
+In tradition, Moses ascended and descended Mount Sinai three times.

-Moses was the third child in his family, and his name is often an idiom of the Torah (Law), which was given in month three or Sivan.
+Moses was the third child in his family, and his name is often an idiom for the Torah (Law), which was given in month three or Sivan.
 (Ex.
-19) God gave the Israelites three days to prepare themselves to receive the Torah (Ex.
-19) The Tree of Life is an idiom for the Torah in Judaism.
-The spindles that hold the sacred scroll are called trees of life and each parchment is called a leave; trees were created on day three of creation.
+19) When Moses was born, his mother saw that he was “tov,” and hid him for three months (Ex.
+2:2).
+There were three servant leaders of Israel: Moses, Aaron, and Miriam (Micah 6:4), who were also siblings.
+God gave the Israelites three days to prepare themselves to receive the Torah (Ex.
+19).
+The Tree of Life is an idiom for the Torah in Judaism.
+(Pr.
+3:8 – God’s instructions/laws are His wisdom – Dt.
+4:5-6) The spindles that hold the sacred scroll are called trees of life and each parchment is called a leave; trees were created on day three of creation.
 (Ps.
 119:1-9; 119:92-94; 119:174-176, Pr.
 3:18, Mt.
-19:16-17, John 1;1-5; 5:46, 1 John 2:3-5 ) Messiah was in the grave for 3 days and 3 nights after dying on a tree – a creation of day three.
-(Sign of Jonah/resurrection) Seeds were also created on day three of creation.
-Mashiach is the “Seed of the Woman” that will overcome the seed of the serpent.
-(Gen. 3:15) The Word of God is likened to a “Seed.”
-(Luke 8:11)
+19:16-17, John 1;1-5; 5:46, 1 John 2:3-5 ) Messiah was in the grave for three days and three nights after dying on a tree (a day three creation.
+Sign of Jonah/resurrection).
+Seeds were also created on day three of creation.
+The natural function of seeds teaches death, burial, and resurrection to new life.
+Mashiach is the “Seed of the Woman” that will overcome the seed of the serpent (Gen. 3:15).
+The Word of God is likened to a “Seed” (Luke 8:11).

 - There are 3 pilgrimage festivals (shalosh regalim), which are literally FOOT festivals.
 (Matzah, Shavuot, Sukkot)